mattlean/lean-js-app-starter/examples/counter-react/README.md

 -   [Husky](https://typicode.github.io/husky) + [lint-staged](https://github.com/okonet/lint-staged): Pre-commit hooks to check for type, lint, and formatting errors before Git commits are made
 -   [Docker](https://docker.com): Used for an optional containerized development environment

+## Run This on Your Own Machine

+Please refer to the ["Getting Started" section of the `react-browser-ts` README](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser-ts#getting-started).

 ## LJAS Documentation

 [📖 Learn more about **Lean JS App Starter** by reading its docs.](https://github.com/mattlean/lean-js-app-starter/tree/master/docs)